-We will begin accepting applications for the Fall 2021 cohort in July 2020 and the application cycle will close on December 1, 2020.
-We will admit 36 students to our inaugural Class of 2022.
+We began accepting applications for the Fall 2021 cohort in July 2020 and the application cycle will close on December 1, 2020.
+We will admit 36 students to our Class of 2024.

 Wingate University uses the Occupational Therapy Centralized Application Service (OTCAS) for all applications to the occupational therapy program.
 Applications are reviewed on a rolling admissions process which means we review them as soon as we receive verification from OTCAS that the application is complete.

 Applicants to the Wingate University OTD program must meet the following admission requirements:

-- A baccalaureate degree from a regionally accredited institution must be completed by June 1 of the year in which your cohort will begin (official transcript required)
+- A baccalaureate degree from a regionally accredited institution must be completed before your cohort begins in August (official transcript required).

 - A minimum cumulative GPA of 3.0 with a “C” or better in all prerequisite courses.